Dubai Attractions - What to see and do in Dubai

 Al Fahidi Historical Neighbourhood, also known as Al Bastakiya, was a neighbourhood first built in the 1890s.
 It was essentially a housing estate, and most buildings you see were actual homes of locals back in the days.
 During the fast-paced development of Dubai, there was a need to develop the city quickly and this neighbourhood was earmarked to be demolished to make way for new buildings.
 In fact, almost half of the neighbourhood was already demolished by the 1980s, with the rest scheduled to be torn down at a later date.

 It was said that Rayner Otter, a British architect who was living in Dubai at that time, heard about the planned demolition and wrote a letter to HRH Prince Charles, imploring him to preserve this important piece of history.
 This was crucial as HRH Prince Charles was going to Dubai that year in 1989, and it was thought that he could persuade the Dubai authorities to reconsider.
-During his visit, HRH Prince Charles visited the neighbourhood together with Rayner, and mentioned that the neighbourhood could be saved.
+During his visit, HRH Prince Charles visited the neighbourhood together with Rayner and mentioned that the neighbourhood could be saved.
 This was how the historic neighbourhood came to be saved.
-Interesting piece of history!
+An interesting piece of history!

 Today, it is a vibrant neighbourhood with cafes, museums, and art galleries.
 Among the more important tenants is the Sheikh Mohammed Centre for Cultural Understanding.
-The Center seeks to provide the public with a better understanding about the UAE and some of the cultural activities that locals do.
+The Center seeks to provide the public with a better understanding of the UAE and some of the cultural activities that locals do.
 It organises mosque visits, cultural meals, and walking tours.
-It is a crucial part of Dubai city and tourists should definitely book a tour with them to understand Dubai and United Arab Emirates.
-President George Bush visited the Center and it is amazing to see how the Center does so much good for the city
+It is a crucial part of Dubai city and tourists should definitely book a tour with them to understand Dubai and the United Arab Emirates.
+President George Bush visited the Center and it is amazing to see how the Center does so much good for the city.

 The highlight of the neighbourhood is really admiring the architecture of the buildings, and see how there is a wind tower of every building.
 Designed to trap wind from every direction into the house, this shows the history of the buildings and the age of those buildings when you compare them against the modern skyscrapers in the city.